County councils are commonly awarded coats of arms,

 Being the same design as found on the arms, the same limitation on use applies to armorial banners, as it does to the original arms from which they derive.
 Thus, the armorial banner flown by a council, formed from its coat of arms, remains its sole property, albeit that it is deployed in flag form; it represents only the council who owns the design it bears.

-It is also spelt out in the publication “The Arms of the County Councils of East and West Sussex and the diocese of Chichester”
+It is further spelt out in the publication “The Arms of the County Councils of East and West Sussex and the diocese of Chichester”

 This reflects the general rule of heraldry that applies equally to all coats of arms in the UK.
 In certain cases however, such permission as referred to in the above extract, has been granted in perpetuity,effectively releasing an armorial banner for general use.
 The specific counties where this permission has been issued are Northumberland, Hertfordshire, Shropshire and Rutland.
 In a few other cases the local authority which originally received the grant of arms has been abolished,